keithpatton/kandid-policy-document/terms.md

 ## Entire agreement

-These terms and conditions [, together with [DOCUMENTS],] constitute the entire agreement between you and kandid in relation to your use of this website, and supersede all previous agreements in respect of your use of this website.
+These terms and conditions [, together with [DOCUMENTS],] constitute the entire agreement between you and kandid in relation to your use of the website, and supersede all previous agreements in respect of your use of the website.

 ## Law and jurisdiction